Hello World Flask: Create your first web app with Python

 app.run()

-The previous code is a complete web application based on Flask, from here we can understand the term microframework that denotes Flask, since it has the minimum necessary to be able to work, therefore, a minimal implementation in Flask can be written in a few lines of code; the old app will simply display "Hello Flask!" in the browser.
+The previous code is a complete web application based on Flask; from this, we can understand the term microframework used to describe Flask, since it has the minimum necessary to function, therefore, a minimal implementation in Flask can be written in a few lines of code; the previous application will simply display "Hello Flask!" in the browser.

 $ python main.py

-And in the terminal we will see something like:
+And in the terminal you will see something like:

 * Serving Flask app 'main'